thomasabishop/eolas/DevOps/Docker/Docker_containers.md

 There will be a delay because it shuts down gracefully.
 It sends a SIGINT to the process in the container with PID 1 (i.e the root or parent process for the container).

 `stop` will keep the container in memory.
-This means you can still refer back to the logs and that it can be restarted.
+This means you can still refer bak to the logs and that it can be restarted.

 Instead of `stop`, if you were to use: